-Section 3110 of the Code states: 1 "The board may take action against any licensee who is charged with 2 unprofessional conduct, and may deny an application for a license if the applicant has committed 3 unprofessional conduct.
-In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following: "(a) Violating or attempting to violate, directly or indirectly assisting in or 6 abetting the violation of, or conspiring to violate any provision of this chapter or any of the rules and regulations adopted by the board pursuant to this chapter. "(b) Gross negligence. '(c) Repeated negligent acts.
-To be repeated, there must be two or more negligent acts or omissions. "(d) Incompetence. "(e) The commission of fraud, misrepresentation, or any act involving dishonesty or corruption, that is substantially related to the qualifications, functions, or duties of an optometrist. "(f) Any action or conduct that would have warranted the denial of a license. "(q) The failure to maintain adequate and accurate records relating to the provision of services to his or her patients.
-Section 810 of the Code states: 11. "(a) It shall constitute unprofessional conduct and grounds for disciplinary action, including suspension or revocation of a license or certificate, for a health care professional to do any of the following in connection with his or her professional activities:

-payment of a loss under a contract of insurance.

-"(2) Knowingly prepare, make, or subscribe any writing, with intent to present or use the same, or to allow it to be presented or used in support of any false or fraudulent claim.
+- to the second of the statement ' 1 10.
+Section 3110 of the Gode states. , 2 "The board may take action against any licenses who is charged with .
+3 unprofessional conduct, and may deny an application for a license if the applicant has committed ٠.
+4 unprofessional conduct.
+In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following: "(a) Violating or attempting to violate, directly or indirectly assisting in or 7 abetting the violation of, or conspiring to violate any provision of this chapter or any of the rules 8. and regulations adopted by the board pursuant to this chapter. و "(b) Gross negligence. "(c) Repeated negligent acts.
+To be repeated, there must be two or more negligent 10 4 = 11 acts or omissions.
+12 "(d) Incompetence.
+13 "(e) The commission of fraud, misrepresentation, or any act involving dishonesty of reflect 14 or corruption, that is substantially related to the qualifications, functions, or duties of an ļ 15 -optometrist. .
+16 "(f) Any action or conduct that would have warranted the derial of a license. .
+4 \dashv 18 "(g) The failure to maintain adequate and accurate records relating to the 19 provision of services to his or her patients.
+20 11.
+Section 810 of the Code states: 21 "(a) It shall constitute unprofessional conduct and grounds for disciplinary action, 22 including suspension or revocation of a license or certificate, for a health care professional to do 23 any of the following in connection with his or her professional activities: Ξ •] (· "(1) Knowingly present or cause to be presented any false or fraudulent claim for the .
+24 .
+25 payment of a loss under a contract of insurance. .
+26 "(2) Knowingly prepare, make, or subscribe any writing, with intent to present or use the 27 same, or to allow it to be presented or used in support of any false or fraudulent claim.
+28 III 3